The Bankrate promise

 Annual 10 percent bonus

-With this benefit, I get 10 percent of my total spend back in points at the end of each year.
+With this benefit, I get 10 percent of my total spend back in points each yearly anniversary.
 If I spend $10,000 on my card throughout the year, I’ll get 1,000 bonus points.
 That’s an additional 10 percent bonus I wouldn’t earn with any other card — and one more perk that helps the Chase Sapphire Preferred pay for itself.

 The welcome bonus alone makes the Sapphire Preferred well worth the annual fee.
-I’ve already accumulated more than 20,000 points this year from my everyday spending, plus some extra points I’ve earned on a few large purchases.
-By the end of the year, I’ll likely earn about $1,000 in rewards just by using my card.
+I accumulated more than 20,000 points last year from my everyday spending, plus some extra points I earned on a few large purchases.
+I also earned about $1,000 in rewards just by using my card.

 While the Chase Sapphire Preferred doesn’t offer premium travel benefits like airport lounge access, the money I save using the card easily offsets these small costs.
 As I wait for my annual 10 percent points bonus and prepare to spend the rest of the points I already have, I can’t help but feel that this is one of the smartest financial moves I’ve made in some time.